ivangtorre/compression-principle-and-Zipf-s-law-of-brevity-in-infochemical-communication/README.md

 # Compression-principle-and-brevity-law-in-infochemical-communication
-This repository implements all the scripts used for processing data, computing and figure generation for the scientific paper: "Compression principle and Brevity law in infochemical communication".
-Please cite: Antoni Hernández-Fernández and Ivan G. Torre.
-Compression principle in infochemical communication.
+This repository implements all the scripts used for processing data, computing and figure generation for the scientific paper: "Compression principle and Zipf’s Law of brevity in infochemical communication".
+Please cite: A. Hernández-Fernández and I. G. Torre, “Compression principle and Zipf’s Law of brevity in infochemical communication,” Biology Letters, vol. 18, no. 7, Jul.
+2022.